Minnesota COVID-19 cases increasing among long-term care residents and workers

-Minnesota health officials are noting a worrisome reemergence of COVID-19 infections among residents and health care workers of long-term care facilities.
+Minnesota health officials are sounding the alarm over a worrisome resurgence of COVID-19 infections among residents and health care workers of long-term care facilities.

-Since early July, the weekly number of new infections among residents has nearly tripled, with 172 new cases last week.
+Public health officials are renewing calls for everyone to help stop the spread of COVID-19, which is more likely to find its way into a facility when case numbers in the community are surging.

-The resurgence has public health officials renewing calls for everyone to help stop the spread of COVID-19.
-State regulators are also reviewing their guidance to facilities about the limited number of visits that were recently allowed, although they say that no decisions about changes have been made.
+State regulators are also reviewing their guidance to facilities about family and friend visitation policies, although they say that no decisions about changes have been made.

-With Minnesota averaging about 700 new COVID-19 cases each day, health officials say the increased spread in communities is now having ripple effects that are being seen in facilities that house some of the most medically vulnerable.
+With Minnesota averaging about 700 new COVID-19 cases each day, health officials say the increased spread in communities is having ripple effects in facilities that house some of the most medically vulnerable.

 “When there are high levels of the virus circulating, there is only so much we can do from a systems standpoint to prevent workers from being exposed in the community, getting infected and unknowingly bringing it into the facilities where they work,” said Dr. Ruth Lynfield, state epidemiologist and medical director at the Minnesota Department of Health.